QuarkNerd/blog/cgrant/_posts/2014-11-10-Video-Stitching-With-AVFoundation.md

 An `AVAsset` object is AVFoundation's 'model for timed audiovisual media'.
 Basically they just contain information about the three videos to be stitched together.
 In this sample, the array is hardcoded and just set to be three videos that are embedded in the application, but it could easily be an array of assets that have been loaded from an external source.
 To keep it simple, lets just use these three for now.

 In order to output video into an `AVPlayer`, an `AVComposition` is required.
-An AVComposition combines media data from multiple local file-based sources in a custom temporal arrangement, in order to present or process media data from multiple sources together.
+An `AVComposition` combines media data from multiple local file-based sources in a custom temporal arrangement, in order to present or process media data from multiple sources together.
 In order to add media to the composition, we must create an `AVMutableComposition`.
 A composition must also composition tracks.
-An `AVCompositionTrack` offers the low-level representation of tracks of AVCompositions, comprising a media type, a track identifier, and an array of `AVCompositionTrackSegment`s, each comprising a URL, and track identifier, and a time mapping.
+An `AVCompositionTrack` offers the low-level representation of tracks of `AVComposition`s, comprising a media type, a track identifier, and an array of `AVCompositionTrackSegment`s, each comprising a URL, and track identifier, and a time mapping.
 Again, we need mutable versions of these tracks so we can add to them.
 We need a track for audio and a track for video.

 	AVMutableComposition *mutableComposition = [AVMutableComposition composition];
     AVMutableCompositionTrack *videoCompositionTrack = [mutableComposition addMutableTrackWithMediaType:AVMediaTypeVideo preferredTrackID:kCMPersistentTrackID_Invalid];